JustChangHTML5/Conway-s-Game-of-Life/README.md

 hit n to stop the music
-hit p to start the music again hit e to toggle the generation display hit s to save it to "ConwaysGameOfLife.txt" hit l to load the file "ConwaysGameOfLife.txt" into the Game] hit escape to close
+hit p to start the music again hit e to toggle the generation display hit h to toggle the Instruction display hit i to invert the color scheme hit s to save it to "ConwaysGameOfLife.txt" hit l to load the file "ConwaysGameOfLife.txt" into the Game] hit escape to close